 What's the difference between a Griffin Day and New Student Orientation?

 - Both events are designed to help you transition to CHC, but have different purposes.
 Your Griffin Day is a one day summer experience in which you will take a math test, learn about academic expectations, take a foreign language assessment, get your ID picture taken and meet some of your new classmates.
-New Student Orientation (August 25th-27th) is a three day orientation experience that occurs right before classes begin.
+New Student Orientation (August 24th-26th) is a three day orientation experience that occurs right before classes begin.
 During New Student Orientation you will have the opportunity to get to know your peers, learn about diversity, academics & healthy living, as well learn about other campus resources that will help you succeed.
-There are also a lot of fun activities including karaoke, Coldstone ice cream, and a trip to see the Phillies.
+There are also a lot of fun activities including karaoke, Coldstone ice cream, and much more.

 As a new student, are there forms I need to complete?